jodaka/angular-weather-map-demo/README.md

 #### Bonus Points

-* Make a persistent data layey using local storagew
+* Make a persistent data layer using local storage
 * Style example with provided UI
 * Implement change of units and language